Let’s talk about Shadow work.

 Journal or Write Letters

 When you start to develop an awareness of these triggers and where, what or whom they are rooted in, writing is another great way to further explore the ways in which you were affected.
 You can journal about your experiences, how you felt, how the behaviors you developed may have helped you then, and how they may be holding you back now.
-You can even write a letter (not to send necessarily, just for yourself) to the person or people involved, telling them how they made you feel and all the things you wish you could say to them.
+You may even write a letter (not to send necessarily, just for yourself) to the person or people involved, telling them how they made you feel and all the things you wish you could say to them.

 Then, work on forgiveness.
 Try to put yourself in their shoes and experience the situation from their perspective.
 Ask them why they did or said those things.
 Listen to what they have to say.
 Thank them for this opportunity for self reflection and self growth, and work on releasing whatever feelings you have surrounding them and thereby releasing yourself from those events so that you can move forward with your life in a more healthy and positive direction.